-The relevant trademark conventions where to the BES islands are a party are as follows:
+The relevant trademark conventions of which Sint Maarten is party of, are as follows:

-- Paris Convention for the Protection of Industrial Property (International Union); - the Madrid Protocol concerning the International Registration of Trademarks; - the Agreement on Trade-Related Aspects of International Property Rights (TRIP's); - Nice agreement Concerning the International Classification of Goods and Services for the purpose of the Registration of Marks (10th edition); - Trademark Law Treaty; and - the Singapore Treaty on the Law of Trademarks.
+- Paris Convention for the Protection of Industrial Property (International Union); - the Madrid Protocol concerning the international registration of trademarks; - the Agreement on Trade-Related Aspects of International Property Rights (TRIP's); - Nice agreement Concerning the International Classification of Goods and Services; - Trademark Law Treaty; and - the Singapore Treaty on the Law of Trademarks.

-The BES-Islands are a member of the World Trademark Organisation ("WTO") and the World Intellectual Property Organisation ("WIPO")
+Sint Maarten is a member of the World Trade Organization ("WTO") and the World Intellectual Property Organization ("WIPO").